Nishchaypat/LawChatBot/README.md

 # Premature and Brute Approach to RAG Application for a Law Article

+# Specs:

+The longest text in the content column is 39390, which may not be efficiently embed due to token limitation.

 This research presents the development of a legal chatbot designed to assist users in navigating contradicting (similar) legal content with improved precision and speed.
 The chatbot follows a structured five-stage process:

 1. **Data Extraction**